ecohealthalliance/geoname-annotator-training/resolved_geoannotated_data/written_2_technical_government_Media_Legal_Aid_attorney.txt.md

 of pulpy, true-crime narratives, or in the jokes told around the proverbial water cooler, attorneys have been on the receiving end of many a hackneyed punch line.
-One <geo  id='5209006'>Roseburg</geo> attorney is doing her best to refute the cultural stereotype, however.
+One <ignore  id='undefined'>Roseburg</ignore> attorney is doing her best to refute the cultural stereotype, however.
 Legal Aid attorney Sharon Lee Schwartz knew when she entered law school at <geo  id='4138892'>Georgetown University</geo> that she wanted to use her training to help others.